 Windows installer patches sometimes may get orphaned during the process of software uninstallation.
 When a program is uninstalled, the corresponding .msi package is left behind in the Windows Installer folder.
 Then these orphaned packages can be deleted.

 Besides, many unnecessary files created during normal operations can also be removed.
-Based on the above fact, you can conduct a Windows Installer folder cleanup Windows 10 with the offered methods in this post.
+Based on the above fact, you can conduct a Windows Installer folder cleanup Windows 10 with offered methods in this post.

 Method 1: Delete Orphaned .MSI Files via PatchCleaner